pieteradejong/neuroJS/README.md

 - Create a neural network with a given number of layers and nodes for each layer.
 - Train the net on a collection of training examples.
-- Feed the net a previously unseen example to predict the output.
+- Feed the net previously unseen examples to predict the output.

-The network will stop training when either of these conditiona is reached:
+The network will stop training when either of these conditions is reached:
-- maximum number of iterations, as specified by maxIterations
+- maximum number of iterations, as specified by `maxIterations`
-- maximum classification error, as specified by errorThreshold
+- maximum classification error, as specified by `errorThreshold`

 ##Dependencies
 - The Sylvester.js library was used to perform vector/matrix calculations.